kanakiyajay/rockstar-of-design/README.md

 It is an elegant design made using powerful features of html5 and css3 made using flat UI and awesome transitions.
 [A Demo is available on my website](http://jaykanakiya.com/demos/rockstar/)

+The main feature is the Single Page Angular-js App built for adding domains to cart and check-out without leaving a screen.

 ## Features

 1. Html5 responsive website